WebAssembly/spec/md-proto/WebAssembly.md

  - The types of the operands passed to each instruction are required to conform to the instruction's signature's argument types.
- - At each instruction, all values that will be popped from the value stack at that instruction are required to have been pushed within the same region.
+ - At each instruction, all values that will be popped from the value stack at that instruction are required to have been pushed within the same region, including regions nested inside it.

 The requirements, plus the various minor requirements, can be validated in a single linear pass as follows: